zacares/flutter_drift_simolus3/docs/docs/dart_api/rows.md

 - A table can have additional columns not reflected in a custom data class.
   Drift will simply not load those columns when mapping a row.

+### Using records

+To get a very lightweight representation of your database rows, you can instruct drift to generate matching a record for them:

+{{ load_snippet('record','lib/snippets/custom_row_classes/default.dart.excerpt.json','lib/snippets/custom_row_classes/named.dart.excerpt.json') }}

+You can also be explicit about the record type to use:

+{{ load_snippet('record-explicit','lib/snippets/custom_row_classes/default.dart.excerpt.json','lib/snippets/custom_row_classes/named.dart.excerpt.json') }}

 ### Using another constructor

 By default, drift will use the default, unnamed constructor to map a row to the class.